 Stanley Black & Decker

 Local industry has reported the need for employees with good attendance records, the ability to utilize math and literacy skills in a work environment, and the "soft skills" necessary for success in a collaborative atmosphere, such as communication and organization.
-Numerous positions inside of manufacturing facilities are listed on the HOT CAREERS to 2014 report for the Madison County area: First line Supervisors, Machinist, Quality Inspectors/Tester, Customer Service Representative, Office Clerk, Accounting, and Repair Workers.
+Numerous positions inside manufacturing facilities are listed on the HOT CAREERS to 2014 report for the Madison County area: First line Supervisors, Machinists, Quality Inspectors/ Testers, Customer Service Representatives, Office Clerks, Accountants, and Repair Workers.

 What makes the LOOP experience different than typical high school?

-Students report to the factory every day instead of their home school.
-The day is divided into 2 shifts for the students: an academic shift and a work-based learning shift.
-An example of the shift times might be 7 am - 11 am then 11 am - 3:30 pm (with a 30 min. lunch).
-One shift would be academics and the other shift would be the work-based learning opportunity.
-Students do not observe the school calendar for scheduled days off since they are working within the manufacturing company's schedule.
+For LOOP students, their day is divided into 2 shifts: an academic shift and a work-based learning shift.
+One shift is academic and the other shift is a work-based learning opportunity at their industry placement.
+An example of the shift times might be 7 am - 11 am, then 11 am - 3:30 pm (with a 30 min. lunch).
+Students do not observe the school calendar for scheduled days off since they are working within the industry partner's schedule.
 They may be allowed to pick up extra work shifts and swap with other students if necessary (especially during breaks).
-For the 2018-2019 school year, students will be identified in the fall of 2018 and begin the program in January 2019.
-In subsequent years, the recruiting of the students for this program begins in March and the students actually start working the last week of July in a typical cycle.

-For the first cohort, the students will spend time in the fall of 2018 touring the facility, attending safety trainings, becoming acquainted with the work process of the industry, meeting with key industry employees, etc. The students will actually visit the manufacturing campus a minimum of twice in the fall of 2018 to be better equipped for success in January 2019 when the full program begins.
-Students will also have the option to pursue post-secondary coursework while participating in LOOP.
+During their placement, students will spend time attending safety training sessions, becoming acquainted with the work process of the industry, meeting with key industry employees, etc. Students will also have the option to pursue post-secondary coursework while participating in LOOP.